Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

     "Send an email to Carol about the tomorrow's demo.", conversationsProject);

-CustomConversationalTaskResult customConversationalTaskResult = response.Value as CustomConversationalTaskResult;
+ConversationalTaskResult conversationalTaskResult = response.Value as ConversationalTaskResult;
-ConversationPrediction conversationPrediction = customConversationalTaskResult.Result.Prediction as ConversationPrediction;
+ConversationPrediction conversationPrediction = conversationalTaskResult.Result.Prediction as ConversationPrediction;

 Console.WriteLine($"Top intent: {conversationPrediction.TopIntent}");